Polyas - Our Company

 Polyas has many faces.
-Twenty employees from different fields work in three cities to realise your online election.
+Twenty employees from different fields work in three cities to create your online election.

-In Kassel, enterprising spirit and cryptographic research unite; programmer, developer and IT experts work on the further development of our online voting system: Polyas Next Generation.
-Every day they improve the web service, develop new features, such as seeing the voter turnout in real time, and optimise the usability.
+In Kassel, enterprising spirit and cryptographic research unite; programmer, developer and IT experts work on further developing our online voting system: Polyas Next Generation.
+Every day they improve the web service, develop new features, such as seeing voter turnout in real time, and optimize the system's usability.

-Our voting experts at Polyas are located in Berlin and Switzerland.
-Defining terms like election regulations, ballot paper, and various vote-counting methods off the cuff is no problem for our experienced colleagues in Sales and Marketing.
-Our voting experts are in direct contact with our customers and explain the Polyas online voting software as well as answer all questions that may arise.
-Further information about elections can be found in the online manual, for any interested party or customer who wishes to deepen their knowledge about voting.
+Our voting experts at Polyas are located in both Berlin and Switzerland.
+Grasping the ins and outs of election regulations and voting procedures are like bread and butter for our experienced team in sales and marketing.
+They are in direct contact with our customers and explain our online voting software as well as answer any questions which may arise.

 Polyas is an old soul in a young start-up.
-In 1996 Wolfgang Jung developed the Polyas voting system and conducted the first online election in Finland in the summer 1996 with 30,000 voters in three different languages.
-The success of the first secure online election led to an extended development at the software company Micromata (whose products include DHL tracking portal, online franking).
+In 1996 Wolfgang Jung developed the voting system at Polyas, conducting the first online election in Finland in the summer of 1996 with 30,000 voters in three different languages.
+The success of the first secure online election led to an extension of development at the software company Micromata (whose products include the DHL tracking portal, "Online Franking").

 Our Progression at a Glance: